maven-y/AI-Ad-Generator/README.md

 # AI Ad Generator

+Created a Java-based AI Ad Generator.
+Using Spring Boot for the backend and integrating with AI services for text and image generation.

 An AI-powered advertisement generator that produces new, on-brand ads from reference ads.
 This application uses OpenAI's GPT-4 and DALL-E to generate creative advertisements while maintaining brand consistency.

 ## Features